HC grants bail to retd Delhi cop held for providing firearm to man linked to pro-Khalistan movement | Law-Order

 The Bombay High Court on Wednesday granted bail to retired Delhi Police ACP Sunderlal Parashar, who was arrested by the NIA for allegedly providing a firearm to a man linked to a group attempting to revive Sikh militancy for a separate Khalistan.

-A division bench of Justices S S Shinde and N J Jamadar on Wednesday allowed Parashar's appeal against the special court order.
+Parashar had approached the high court after the special court in Mumbai rejected his bail plea.

-The HC bench quashed and set aside the special court's decision and granted bail to Parashar till the conclusion of trial in the case.
+In his plea filed through advocate Mubin Solkar, Parashar had denied the charges against him.
+He had said that he had been in touch with one of the alleged pro-Khalistan militants to gain information on some banned organisations while he was a police officer.

-The bench further directed him to appear before the NIA office in Mumbai once a month for the next six months.
+The HC bench quashed and set aside the special court's decision and granted Parashar bail till conclusion of trial in the case.

-In his plea filed through advocate Mubin Solkar, Parashar had said there was no evidence against him and that the NIA failed to establish his involvement in the case.
+''The appellant has suffered incarceration for a period of two years and five months.
+Further incarceration of the appellant, as an under-trial prisoner, therefore, appears wholly unjustifiable,'' the HC said. ''Indisputably, the appellant had been a member of Delhi Police Force.
+It cannot be said that the appellant has no roots in society.
+In the context of the charge against the appellant, it does not appear that the release of the appellant would either hamper the further investigation or put hindrance in the trial,'' it said.

-The NIA had said in its charge sheet that Parashar provided a pistol and live rounds to one Harpal Singh, an alleged pro-Khalistan militant who had links with the radical group Babbar Khalsa International.
+The high court, however, imposed several conditions on Parashar's bail, including a direction to him to appear before the NIA office in Mumbai once a month for the next six months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)